ggerganov/llama.cpp/README.md

 - Cache input prompts for faster initialization: https://github.com/ggerganov/llama.cpp/issues/64
 - Create a `llama.cpp` logo: https://github.com/ggerganov/llama.cpp/issues/105

+**TEMPORARY NOTICE:**
+If you're updating to the latest master, you will need to regenerate your model files as the format has changed.

 ## Description

 The main goal is to run the model using 4-bit quantization on a MacBook